SO(4,1) Yang-Mills theory of quantum gravity: Derivation of the 1PN potential

 and

 While one could make a change of the flat spacetime coordinates to bring the YM potential in line with the GR metric, there is no purpose in doing so.
 Since both GR and the Yang-Mills theory are generally covariant, changing coordinates does not change predictions.
 It does, however, require that observations be input in the appropriate coordinate system since the Schwarzschild $r$ is not the same as the 1PN $\bar{r}$.
-Indeed, because distances are defined by the metric, $g_{\mu\nu}$, for the YM theory $r$ is the true distance between a point and the origin while, in General Relativity, the Schwarzschild $r$ is simply a coordinate.
+In General Relativity, the Schwarzschild $r$ is simply a coordinate not a distance.
 Meanwhile, because of the potential dependent metric in ``isotropic'' coordinates, $\bar{r}$ is just a coordinate in both theories and does not refer to distance directly.

 The remaining equations (which can be derived from the field equations) are the equation of motion.
 The continuity equations (\ref{eqn:cont}) to 1PN order are the four equations, each of which is the same as the electromagnetic continuity equation.
 Linearized general relativity has the same problem \cite{Wald:1984} and care needs to be taken that the nonlinear, gauge covariant equations of motion (\ref{eqn:cont}) be used instead.
 For $N$-body problems, which are generally the ones that gravitation deals with, however, the geodesic equation is sufficient.
 This is because the Yang-Mills theory satisfies the Strong Equivalence Principle (SEP) and internal structure does not affect the motion of bodies.
 Therefore, any spherical, compact body moves as a test particle.